 FAN OF ROARHEART

-The Artist acknowledges non-binary autistics, identity-first language ["I am autistic", opposed to "I'm a person with autism", reflecting Autism at the core of their identity] that Autism is a Spectrum, a part of neurodivergence and not a disorder.
+The Artist acknowledges non-binary autistic/neurodivergent humans, identity-first language ["I am autistic", opposed to "I'm a person with autism", reflecting Autism at the core of their identity] that Autism is a Spectrum, a part of neurodivergence and not a disorder.

-The Artist loves and respects both their Neurodivergent child's PDA, a Powerfully Determined Autodidactic brain, natural learning style, and non-conformist free-thinking.
+The Aussie artist radically loves and respects both their Neurodivergent child's PDA, a Powerfully Determined Autodidactic brain, natural learning style, and non-conformist free-thinking.

 Together, they navigate and master their individualised Neurodivergent Culture focussing on 'Innate Flow', 'Safety' and 'Self Care First', listening to their inexplainable knowledge within.